Music video: Talkies, soundies, and shorts

 With the arrival of "talkies" many musical short films were produced.
 Vitaphone shorts (produced by Warner Bros.) featured many bands, vocalists, and dancers.
 Animation artist Max Fleischer introduced a series of sing-along short cartoons called Screen Songs, which invited audiences to sing along to popular songs by "following the bouncing ball", which is similar to a modern karaoke machine.
 Early cartoons featured popular musicians performing their hit songs on camera in live-action segments during the cartoons.
 John Logie Baird created Phonovision discs featuring Betty Bolton and other singers from the 1930s.
 The early animated films by Walt Disney, such as the Silly Symphonies shorts and especially Fantasia, which featured several interpretations of classical pieces, were built around music.
 The Warner Bros. cartoons, even today billed as Looney Tunes and Merrie Melodies, were initially fashioned around specific songs from upcoming Warner Bros. musical films.
 Live-action musical shorts, featuring such popular artists as Cab Calloway, were also distributed to theaters.

 Blues singer Bessie Smith appeared in a two-reel short film called St. Louis Blues featuring a dramatized performance of the hit song.
 Numerous other musicians appeared in short musical subjects during this period.

 Soundies, produced and released for the Panoram film jukebox, were musical films that often included short dance sequences, similar to later music videos.

 Musician Louis Jordan made short films for his songs, some of which were spliced together into a feature film, Lookout Sister.
 These films were, according to music historian Donald Clarke, the "ancestors" of music video.

 Musical films were another important precursor to a music video, and several well-known music videos have imitated the style of classic Hollywood musicals from the 1930s–50s.
 One of the best-known examples is Madonna's 1985 video for "Material Girl" (directed by Mary Lambert) which was closely modelled on Jack Cole's staging of "Diamonds Are a Girl's Best Friend" from the film Gentlemen Prefer Blondes.
 Several of Michael Jackson's videos show the unmistakable influence of the dance sequences in classic Hollywood musicals, including the landmark "Thriller" and the Martin Scorsese-directed "Bad", which was influenced by the stylized dance "fights" in the film version of West Side Story.
 According to the Internet Accuracy Project, DJ/singer J. P. "The Big Bopper" Richardson was the first to coin the phrase "music video", in 1959.

 In his autobiography, Tony Bennett claims to have created "...the first music video" when he was filmed walking along the Serpentine in Hyde Park, London, with the resulting clip being set to his recording of the song "Stranger in Paradise".
 The clip was sent to UK and US television stations and aired on shows including Dick Clark's American Bandstand.

-The oldest example of a promotional music video with similarities to more abstract, modern videos seems to be the Czechoslovakia "Dáme si do bytu" ("Let's get to the apartment") created and directed by Ladislav Rychman.
+The oldest example of a promotional music video with similarities to more abstract, modern videos seems to be the Czechoslovakian "Dáme si do bytu" ("We´ll put in the apartment") created and directed by Ladislav Rychman.